 Dr. Mason studies the immune response in both health and disease, with the goal of harnessing the power of the immune system to specifically target and kill malignant cells and provide long-term immunological memory against cancer antigens to prevent tumor recurrence.
 What makes her work unique is that she studies cancer and related immunotherapy trials in patients through clinical trials, and she has joined forces with researchers at Penn Med to evaluate cell-based immune therapy approaches in dogs with spontaneous cancers including lymphoma and osteosarcoma.

-Focusing on canine cancer, Dr. Nicola Mason and her team of researchers focus on developing novel approaches to generate functional, tumor-specific cytotoxic T lymphocytes.
-One approach involves active immunization using whole tumor RNA loaded CD40 activated B cells, aimed at activating tumor specific T cells in vivo.
+Focusing on canine cancer, Dr. Nicola Mason and her team of researchers are currently developing novel approaches to generate functional, tumor-specific cytotoxic T lymphocytes.

 Purpose: The purpose of this study is to determine whether a recombinant L. Dr. Mason bone cancer studymoncytogenes vaccine can elicit anti-tumor immunity and prolong survival in dogs with cancer of their long bones (appendicular osteosarcoma (OSA)).